What are the best Spanish courses online? Speak, listen, read & write.

 Info: View website.
 From $11.99.
 Up to 95% off.
 Browse category.

-This immersion-based course (visit website) links learners with university-educated tutors who aspire to get you thinking in Spanish.
-Live Lingua offers exam prep for DELE and ECELE.
-Live Lingua was cofounded and family-owned by Mr. and Mrs. Ray and Laura Blakney as a bricks-and-mortar language school back in 2008.
+This immersion-based Spanish course connects learners with university-educated tutors dedicated to helping you think in Spanish.
+Live Lingua offers exam prep for DELE and ECELE, and was co-founded by Ray and Laura Blakney, who continue to run it as a family-owned business.

-It quickly shifted into the online world, and not a moment too soon.
-Thankfully, they still employ Frida Blakney as their “Morale Officer” (she’s the black Labrador pictured with a tie in the Meet Our Staff section).
-Their program is a premium offering charged by the hour.
+Live Lingua transitioned quickly to online learning, maintaining its personal touch—including Frida Blakney, their “Morale Officer” (a black Labrador pictured with a tie in the Meet Our Staff section).
+This premium program is charged by the hour, offering flexibility for learners.

-If you like an academic approach, professional feedback, tutoring, exam prep, and tailored personalized learning sessions, then Live Lingua will certainly offer some of the best Spanish courses online.
-You can take a free lesson to try the service without obligation.
+If you prefer an academic approach with professional feedback, exam prep, and tailored sessions, Live Lingua ranks among the best Spanish online courses.
+You can even start with a free lesson, no strings attached.

 After just four weeks, Baselang says you will be able to confidently engage in a 30-minute conversation in Spanish.
 Connor Grooms, Baselang’s founder, calls his proprietary system “Grammarless”, eschewing the standard learning process for a more immersion-based experience.
 Native speakers from all over Latin America teach via video chat.

-Baselang’s DELE prep program is apparently no longer available.
-Learner reviews say while the grammarless option is unique and effective, it requires a big-time commitment and if you already have some Spanish under your belt, Baselang is not for you.
-But their Spanish courses are good for beginners.
+Baselang’s DELE prep program is no longer available, but learner reviews highlight the effectiveness of the Grammarless option, although it does require a significant time commitment.
+If you already have some Spanish under your belt, Baselang is not for you.
+But its online Spanish courses are great for beginners.

 Rating: 4.7 ★★★★☆ | Price: $149/month.

-An option for language learners who have already had some training, Speechling is a non-profit, web-based resource designed to help you perfect diction.
-They combine technology and person-to-person coaching in a simple 3 step process.
+Aimed at language learners with some prior experience, Speechling is a non-profit, web-based resource designed to help you perfect your diction.
+It combines technology and one-on-one coaching in a straightforward 3-step process.

-Speechling relies upon the principles of spaced repetition and uses adaptive learning algorithms to help learners with such nuances as intonation, rhythm, pronunciation, and choice of words.
+Speechling uses spaced repetition and adaptive learning algorithms to fine-tune nuances like intonation, rhythm, pronunciation, and word choice, ensuring more natural speech patterns.

-Although they offer many language learning tools for free, there is a premium level that provides more.
-Speechling could be one of the best Spanish courses online if your focus is purely on speaking and pronunciation.
+While many language learning tools on Speechling are free, a premium option offers additional resources.
+Speechling may be one of the best Spanish online courses if your primary focus is on speaking and pronunciation.

 Rating: 4.7 ★★★★☆ | Pricing: $19.99/month | Free plan: Yes

-Spanish with Vicente consists of some of the most individual and best Spanish courses online coming along with interactive activities and exercises.
-This is a premium immersion experience with a monthly subscription fee.
-There is also a podcast, that along with PDF transcripts helps learners to improve their audio comprehension.
+Spanish with Vicente offers some of the most unique and effective Spanish courses online, complete with interactive activities and exercises.
+This premium immersion experience requires a monthly subscription.
+Additionally, there’s a podcast with PDF transcripts to help learners improve their listening comprehension.

 Rating: 4.8 ★★★★★ | Price: €12/month | Subscription: Cancel anytime.